James Caan (businessman): Business

-He founded the recruitment company Alexander Mann in 1987.
-In 1993, Caan co-founded the executive headhunting firm Humana International with Doug Bugie, eventually growing the business to over 147 offices in 30 countries.
+Caan founded the recruitment company Alexander Mann in 1987.
+In 1993, he co-founded the executive headhunting firm Humana International with Doug Bugie, eventually growing the business to over 147 offices in 30 countries.
 In the same year, Caan launched the trade magazine Recruitment International, which he sold in 2000.
 In 1996, Caan co-founded the business process outsourcing company AMS with Rosaleen Blair.
 Caan subsequently sold his interests in AMS in 2002.
 In 1999, Caan sold Humana International to CDI International, a New York listed company.
-Later in that year, Caan sold a minority stake in Alexander Mann Group to private equity firm Advent International.
+Later that year, Caan sold a minority stake in Alexander Mann Group to private equity firm Advent International.

-In 2002, Caan sold his interests in Alexander Mann, which by that time had a turnover of around £130m.
+In 2002, Caan sold his interests in Alexander Mann, which had a turnover of around £130 million by that time.
 In 2004, Caan established the London-based private equity firm Hamilton Bradshaw, an investment group that specialises in Seed Capital and Growth Capital for recruitment businesses.
-Founded in 2013, Recruitment Entrepreneur is the Seed Capital arm of Hamilton Bradshaw which provides the seed funding and support for ambitious, experienced recruitment professionals to start, or scale, their own recruitment ventures.
+Founded in 2013, Recruitment Entrepreneur is the Seed Capital arm of Hamilton Bradshaw, which provides seed funding and support for ambitious, experienced recruitment professionals to start or scale their own recruitment ventures.

 In 2009, Caan launched HBRIDA, with his then business partner Helen Reynolds (ex ACEO of the REC).
 HBRIDA worked with SME recruitment agencies to help them achieve growth and led them to an exit.
 Reynolds performed a management buyout of the business in March 2012.

 In 2010, Caan launched The Entrepreneurs Business Academy and became a non–Executive Director of McCann London.
 In 2011, Caan founded Hamilton Bradshaw Venture Partners.
 In 2012/13, Caan launched Hamilton Bradshaw Real Estate (HBRE) to invest in "disruptive property start-ups".
-In June 2013, Caan gave an interview in which he criticised parents who aid their children with finding jobs and don't let them 'stand on their own two feet', he was accused of hypocrisy when it emerged that he had employed his own daughter in one of his companies.
+In June 2013, Caan gave an interview in which he criticised parents who aid their children with finding jobs and don't let them 'stand on their own two feet', he was accused of hypocrisy when it emerged that he had employed his daughter in one of his companies.
 Caan responded that his daughter's recruitment process had been "rigorous".
 However, in an interview with The Independent Caan admitted, "I would find it very difficult not to help my child".

 Caan was recognised in the 2015 New Year Honours List, with a Commander of the Order of the British Empire for services to entrepreneurship and charitable services through the James Caan Foundation.

 Television

-In 2007, Caan joined the panel of Dragons' Den judges for the fifth series of the show.
+In 2007, Caan joined the panel of Dragons' Den judges for the show's fifth series, replacing Richard Farleigh.
 Hilary Devey replaced James Caan on Dragons Den in 2012.

-In 2012, he was approached by CNBC to host The Business Class, a series which sees him joined by experts from a cross-section of industries, looking at the challenges and opportunities faced by UK SMEs.
-Each 30-minute episode featured an innovative business which was seeking guidance to help it grow in the marketplace.
-The popularity of the series saw it recommissioned for a second series in October 2013.
+In 2012, CNBC approached him to host The Business Class, a series which sees him joined by experts from a cross-section of industries, looking at the challenges and opportunities UK SMEs face.
+Each 30-minute episode featured an innovative business seeking guidance to help it grow in the marketplace.
+The series' popularity saw it recommissioned for a second series in October 2013.